pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

 * `sdlGlContext`: _void *, default=nullptr_.
 Pointer to SDL's GlContext (of type `SDL_GLContext`).
   Only filled if the backend is SDL (or emscripten + sdl)

-Note: if using the Metal rendering backend, you can find some interesting pointers inside `src/hello_imgui/internal/backend_impls/rendering_metal.h`
+Note: If using the Metal or Vulkan rendering backend, you can find some interesting pointers inside `src/hello_imgui/internal/backend_impls/rendering_metal.h` and `src/hello_imgui/internal/backend_impls/rendering_vulkan.h`.

 ## Store user settings in the ini file